 Episode #134 – Marc Miller reads a chapter from the upcoming third edition of his book, Repurpose Your Career.

-The chapter, “Building on Weak Ties,” from the upcoming third edition of Repurpose Your Career, introduces the principle of weak ties, or former colleagues and associates who are able to connect you to an expanded network of information and opportunities.
+The chapter, “Building on Weak Ties,” from the upcoming third edition of Repurpose Your Career, introduces the principle of weak ties, or former colleagues and associates who are able to connect you and expanded your network of information and opportunities.
 Marc explains the theory of weak ties and gives practical advice on how to reintroduce yourself to your weak ties and enlist that help to find employment opportunities.
 Marc shares how a client, Steve was able to discover an invaluable network of his weak ties, and land a job, using only one-on-one contacting, starting with LinkedIn.
 Finally, Marc offers an action plan for cultivating your own weak ties.
 Listen in to learn how your weak ties can be your strongest assets.

 [1:14] Marc welcomes you to Episode 134 of the Repurpose Your Career podcast.
 Career Pivot is the sponsor of this podcast; CareerPivot.com is one of the very few websites dedicated to those of us in the second half of life and our careers.
 Check out the blog and the other resources delivered to you, free of charge.